nidhijaju/draft-zstd-window-size/draft-jaju-httpbis-zstd-window-size.md

-An important property of Zstandard-compressed content is its Window_Size ({{!RFC8878, Section 3.1.1.1.2}}), which describes the maximum distance for matches and therefore how much of the content must be kept in memory during decompression.
+An important property of Zstandard-compressed content is its Window_Size ({{!RFC8878, Section 3.1.1.1.2}}), which describes the maximum distance for back-references and therefore how much of the content must be kept in memory during decompression.
+The minimum Window_Size is 1 KB.
+The maximum Window_Size is (1<<41) + 7*(1<<38) bytes, which is 3.75 TB.
 Larger Window_Size values tend to improve the compression ratio, but at the cost of increased memory usage.

 To protect against unreasonable memory usage, some browsers and user agents limit the maximum Window_Size they will handle.
-Since the "zstd" Content Coding does not specify a negotiation mechanism for the Window_Size to use, this causes failures to decode responses if the content is compressed with a larger Window_Size than the user agent allows.
+This causes failures to decode responses when the content is compressed with a larger Window_Size than the recipient allows, leading to decreased interoperability.

 {{!RFC8878, Section 3.1.1.1.2}} recommends that decoders support a Window_Size
 of up to 8 MB, and that encoders not generate frames using a Window_Size larger than 8 MB.
 However, it imposes no requirements.

-This document amends the specification of the "zstd" Content Coding in
-{{RFC8878}} to enforce Window_Size limits on the encoder and decoder.
+This document updates {{RFC8878}} to enforce Window_Size limits on the encoder and decoder for the "zstd" Content Coding.

 # Conventions and Definitions